 This agency enforces the U. S. Department of Transportation regulation for labeling, marking, placarding, shipping and emergency response information.

-Michigan Farmer's Transportation Guidebook - Page 23 discusses nurse tank marking.
+Michigan Farmer's Transportation Guidebook (PDF) - Page 24 discusses nurse tank marking.